Skip to Content

 • Type of Trail: Out and back

-Johnston Canyon is one of the best hikes in Banff National Park and it is located only about a 40-minute drive from Canmore town.
+Johnston Canyon is easily one of the best hikes in Banff National Park, and it is located only about a 40-minute drive from Canmore town.
 This epic hike takes visitors through a gorgeous canyon displaying unique rock formations, waterfalls, and bright blue water!
+You can read our guide to exploring Johnston Canyon here before you take off.

 You have two options when it comes to hiking Johnston Canyon.
-You can either hike just to the Lower Falls and then turn around or continue to the Upper Falls.
+There’s the choice of hiking just to the Lower Falls and then turning around, or continuing to the Upper Falls.
 The hike to the Upper Falls adds an extra 2.5 kilometers (1.5 miles) to your hike.
-How far you go will depend on how much time you have to spare as both trails are fairly flat and easy.

 One of the best things about Johnston Canyon is that it is accessible all year round.
-In the summer expect rushing water and beautiful waterfalls.
+In the summer, we were greeted by rushing water and beautiful waterfalls!

 In the winter, expect a frozen winter wonderland.
-I’d recommend doing this guided ice walk here too which includes round-trip transportation from Banff as well as all needed equipment (ice cleats and hiking poles).
-Once you finish you’ll be presented with a snack and hot chocolate to help you warm up.
-For $101 CAD I find it well-priced for what you are getting.
+I’d recommend doing this guided ice walk here too, which includes round-trip transportation from Banff as well as all needed equipment (ice cleats and hiking poles).
+Once we finished up, we were presented with a snack and hot chocolate to help us warm up too.
+For $107 CAD, I also found it well-priced for what we got!

 18. Lake Agnes Tea House